MegaMosquito/qiskit/README.md

 ## To use the container

 Point your favorite browser at `<raspberry-pi-address>:8888/`.
 Enter the `JUPYTER_TOKEN` value you set in the Makefile, and you will see the familiar Jupyter Notebooks interface.
-There is once example notebook provided, `quantum_not_gate_qiskit.ipynb`.
+I installed just one example notebook, `quantum_not_gate_qiskit.ipynb`.
 You can select it and run through it to verify everything is working.
+To create your ownn notebook, pull down the "New" menu at the top right, and select "Python 3".

 ## To learn more